 Yes.
 Please note, however, that if you make any changes in Outlook to a meeting that you originally created in GroupWise, attendees will see a second instance of the appointment added to their calendars.
 They will need to manually delete the original meeting instance after they respond to the updates.
 Similarly, if you delete an appointment in Outlook that you originally created in GroupWise, attendees will get an email alerting them to the cancellation, but they will need to manually delete the appointment from their own calendars.

 Was my mailbox archive moved to Outlook?

 For faculty and staff, two years of your GroupWise archive (messages dated on or after March 31, 2011) was moved into Outlook.
-Older archived messages (those dated on or before March 30, 2011) can be migrated on request by completing the Archive Request Form.
-Please note that we've received a large number of archive requests and are handling them in the order they were received.
-We expect the process will continue throughout the summer and appreciate your patience.
-If you have further questions about this process, please see the More about Your Archive page or contact us at email@example.com.
+Older archived messages (those dated on or before March 30, 2011) were available by request, but the deadline for this has passed.
+Most of the request for older archives have been fulfilled, though a few are still being processed.
+If you have further questions about archives, please see the More about Your Archive page or contact us at email@example.com.

 Will old messages continue to be archived in Outlook?